xraypy/feff85exafs/wrappers/C/README.md

    specifies the location of the `phase.bin` file, is set to `phase.bin` in the current working directory.

-4. The `COPY_STRING` macro (see `feffpath.h`) is used to set the phbin attribute to the actual location of the `phase.bin` file.
+4. `strcpy` is used to set the phbin attribute to the actual location of the `phase.bin` file.
 Note that the fortran parameter in the `onepath` library has this string dimensioned to be 256 characters.
    And it's fortran, so it probably won't deal gracefully with unicode characters.

 5. Setting `nnnn` and `verbose` to a true value tells the program to write `feffNNNN.dat` files and to write a short message to the